Universal Life Insurance

 1. Indexed Universal Life Insurance (IUL)

-• Definition: IUL policies link the cash value element to a inventory market index, equivalent to the S&P 500.
+• Definition: IUL policies link the cash value component to a stock market index, equal to the S&P 500.

-• Pros: Potential for larger returns, versatile premiums, and dying advantages.
+• Pros: Potential for bigger returns, versatile premiums, and dying benefits.

-• Cons: Complex construction, potential for decrease returns if the market underperforms.
+• Cons: complex development, the potential for lower returns if the market underperforms.

 1. Guaranteed Universal Life Insurance (GUL)